 \end{conjecture}

-Recall that a conference graph is a strongly regular graph with parameters $(4\gamma+1, 2\gamma, \gamma-1,\gamma)$.
-Conference graphs have very interesting properties: While being highly symmetric, they are quasirandom \cite[Theorem 9.3.1]{AS16}.
-The existence of conference graphs are known for small values of $\gamma$ and for each $\gamma$ such that $4\gamma+1$ is a prime power (Paley graphs).
+Recall that a {\it conference graph} is a strongly regular graph with parameters $(4\gamma+1, 2\gamma, \gamma-1,\gamma)$.
+Conference graphs have very interesting properties: While being highly symmetric, they are quasirandom \cite{AS16}.
+The existence of conference graphs is known for each $\gamma$ such that $4\gamma+1$ is a prime power (i.e. Paley graphs).
 Let $n=4\gamma+1$ be a prime power and $GF(n)$ be the unique finite field of order $n$.
-Recall that a Paley graph $P(n)$ of order $n$ is a graph on $n$ vertices with two vertices adjacent if their difference is a non-zero square in $GF(n)$.
-However, there are still many values of $\gamma$ for which the existence of conference graphs is open.
-Observe by Theorem \ref{thm:upperk} that the Lin--Lu--Yau curvature of a conference graph is no greater than $\frac{2+(\gamma-1)}{2\gamma}=\frac{1}{2}+\frac{1}{2\gamma}$.
-Therefore, Conjecture \ref{conj:Bonini} claims the upper bound is achieved for conference graphs.
+Recall that a {\it Paley graph} $P(n)$ of order $n$ is a graph on $n$ vertices with two vertices adjacent iff their difference is a non-zero square in $GF(n)$.
+By Theorem \ref{thm:upperk}, the Lin--Lu--Yau curvature of a conference graph is no greater than $\frac{2+(\gamma-1)}{2\gamma}=\frac{1}{2}+\frac{1}{2\gamma}$.
+Therefore, Conjecture \ref{conj:Bonini} in fact claims that the upper bound is achieved for conference graphs.

-We stress that, in general, the Lin--Lu--Yau curvature of an amply regular graph is not necessarily uniquely determined by its parameters $(n,d,\alpha,\beta)$.
-For instance, the $4 \times 4$ Rook's graph and the Shrikhande graph are both strongly regular with parameters $(16,6,2,2)$, but Bonini et al. \cite{BCDDFP20} calculated their Lin--Lu--Yau curvatures to be $\kappa = \frac{2}{3}$ and $\kappa = \frac{1}{3}$, respectively.
-In particular, the $4 \times 4$ Rook's graph takes the upper bound of the Lin--Lu--Yau curvature, while the Shrikhande graph does not.
+We stress that, in general, the Lin--Lu--Yau curvature of an amply regular graph is not necessarily uniquely determined by its parameters.
+For instance, the $4 \times 4$ Rook's graph and the Shrikhande graph are both strongly regular with parameters $(16,6,2,2)$.
+However, Bonini et al. \cite{BCDDFP20} computed their Lin--Lu--Yau curvatures to be $\frac{2}{3}$ and $\frac{1}{3}$, respectively.
+In particular, the $4 \times 4$ Rook's graph attains the upper bound of the Lin--Lu--Yau curvature, while the Shrikhande graph does not.